alt1983/CRUDservlets/README.md

 ## Tests
 - There are tests with Mockito и JUnit usage
-- Thare will be integration tests with Testcontainer usage soon
+- There will be integration tests with Testcontainer usage soon
 - There will be Docker-image for integration tests soon